Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 174. The prior command is lengthy, so **ensure** that you have the ***correct values WITHOUT any typos***.
 This will onboard the edge to the SD WAN fabric.
 175. Verify that your edge router has complete control plane connectivity using the following command:
      `hostname# show sdwan control connections`

+#### Client Configuration Section

+The Clients will be tailored to the needs of your testing/Lab Environment.
+You will need to structure your scripts for `mgen`, `iperf3`, and `traceroute` as your network analysis dictates.
+For the test that this Lab Environment was initially structured for, we conduct a TCP and UDP `mgen` test, sending data from Source to Sink, 1 packet per second, with a size of 1024 bytes. `iperf3` allows for bandwidth and throughput analysis, and `traceroute` allows us to see the route we take, ensuring that the tunnel is used.
+The route analyzed by traceroute is obfuscated, so it is a matter of ensuring that the correct gateways are traversed at the start and end points of the tunnel.